 Cascade (2010) Atelier Van Lieshout

-In 2008, Sculpture International Rotterdam asked Atelier Van Lieshout to develop a work of art for the heart of the city.
+In 2008 Sculpture International Rotterdam asked Atelier Van Lieshout to develop a work of art for the heart of the city.
 The eight meter high sculpture Cascade is the result.
 The statue is made of polyester; the material that can almost be seen as a signature of Atelier Van Lieshout.
 Eighteen oil barrels stacked on top of each other, which seem to fall from the sky like a waterfall, together form a monumental column.
-A syrupy mass is dripping out of the life-size barrels, in which the figures of twenty human figures can be seen.
-They are anonymous beings, often in dramatic poses.
-A few climb up.
-Compared to the robust contours of the oil drums, the figures are limp and formless.
+A viscous mass drips from the life-size vessels, in which the figures of twenty human figures can be discerned.
+They are anonymous creatures, often in dramatic poses.
+A few climbs up.
+Compared to the robust contours of the oil drums, the figures are limp and shapeless.
 Nevertheless, these figures form a network that serves as support for the column.
-Barrels and human forms, hard and weak forms, have merged into one whole.
+Barrels and human figures, hard and weak shapes, are fused together into one whole.
 As a source of inspiration, artist Joep van Lieshout cites victory columns, especially the Pestsäule in Vienna.
-It also refers to the recession and the banks that are in the vicinity of the artwork.
+It also refers to the recession and the banks, which are located in the vicinity of the artwork.
 Cascade is a reference to a career race that is substantively related to Slave City, a long-term art project by Van Lieshout, which consists of many different parts and together shows a dystopian world view.
 The use of oil barrels refers to the port of Rotterdam.
 For more information: Sculpture International Rotterdam

-Joep van Lieshout (Ravenstein, 1963) is an internationally renowned sculptor and designer based in Rotterdam.
-With his collective Atelier van Lieshout, founded in 1995, he has made high-profile designs.
-Van Lieshout often explores ethical boundaries with his work, as can be seen through the long-term 'Slave City' project.
-Van Lieshout has been awarded various prizes, including the Charlotte Köhler prize (1991), Prix de Rome (1992), Chabot Prize (1997) and the Wilhelminaring (2000).
+Joep van Lieshout (Ravenstein, 1963) is an internationally renowned sculptor and designer, based in Rotterdam.
+With his collective Atelier van Lieshout, founded in 1995, he has renowned designs to his name.
+Van Lieshout often explores ethical boundaries with his work, as becomes visible through the long-term project 'Slave City'.
+Van Lieshout has been honored with various prizes, including the Charlotte Köhler Prize (1991), Prix de Rome (1992), Chabot Prize (1997) and the Wilhelminaring (2000).